DigitalBrainJS/cp-axios/README.md

 ````
 ## React usage

-`cpAxios` can be easily used with React using the [`useAsyncEffect`](https://www.npmjs.com/package/use-async-effect2) hook, which allows canceled asynchronous functions to be executed as effects ([Live Demo](https://codesandbox.io/s/use-async-effect-axios-minimal-pdngg?file=/src/TestComponent.js)):
+`cpAxios` can be easily used with React using the [`useAsyncEffect`](https://www.npmjs.com/package/use-async-effect2) hook, which allows cancelable asynchronous functions to be executed as effects ([Live Demo](https://codesandbox.io/s/use-async-effect-axios-minimal-pdngg?file=/src/TestComponent.js)):

 ```jsx
 import React from "react";